-It is important to tell people that once they start using naltrexone that they should avoid using opiates of all kinds.
+It is important to tell people that once they start using naltrexone, they should avoid using opiates of all kinds.
 In the beginning, naltrexone will trigger withdrawal symptoms in some people.
-A person who is newly on naltrexone and takes an opioid can put themselves at significant risk to their health and life.
+A person who is newly on naltrexone and takes opioids risks their health and life.

-Naltrexone may not be approved in all countries for the treatment of addiction, but there are some studies coming out demonstrating its utility in treatment.
-Studies in Europe have shown that naltrexone helps increase the commitment to recovery and lowers the risk of relapse in people who use it.
-A naltrexone implant will lower that risk further it is thought since doses cannot be missed.
+Naltrexone may not be approved in all countries for the treatment of addiction, but some studies are coming out demonstrating how effective it is.
+Studies in Europe show that naltrexone helps increase the commitment to recovery and lowers the risk of relapse in people who use it.
+A naltrexone implant will reduce that risk further since doses cannot be missed.

-What is known is that medication combined with traditional counselling and support groups provide some of the best chances of living a life in recovery.
-Naltrexone has not been shown to interfere with a person’s quality of life or their enjoyment of the fun things in their life.
+Medication combined with traditional counselling and support groups provides some of the best chances of living a life in recovery.
+Naltrexone does not interfere with a person’s quality of life or enjoyment of fun things.

-Drug Addictions that may be treated with Naltrexone
+Drug Addictions that may be treated with a Naltrexone implant

 - Heroin addiction